AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

    ![image2019-7-15_14-17-54](assets/image2019-7-15_14-17-54.png)

-## Configure Experience Platform Launch Cloud for the integration {#configuring-adobe-launch-cloud-for-the-integration}
+## Configure Experience Platform Tags Cloud for the integration {#configuring-adobe-launch-cloud-for-the-integration}

-1. In Experience Manager author, near the upper-left corner, select the Tools icon (hammer), then go to **[!UICONTROL Cloud Services]** > **[!UICONTROL Experience Platform Launch Configurations]**.
+1. In Experience Manager author, near the upper-left corner, select the Tools icon (hammer), then go to **[!UICONTROL Cloud Services]** > **[!UICONTROL Experience Platform Tags Configurations]**.

    ![2019-07-26_12-10-38](assets/2019-07-26_12-10-38.png)

-1. On the **[!UICONTROL Experience Platform Launch Configurations]** page, in the left panel, select an Experience Manager Site for which you want to apply your Experience Platform Launch Configuration.
+1. On the **[!UICONTROL Experience Platform Tags Configurations]** page, in the left panel, select an Experience Manager Site for which you want to apply your Experience Platform Tags Configuration.

-   For explanation purposes only, the **[!UICONTROL We.Retail]** Site is selected in the screenshot below.
+   For sample purposes only, the **`We.Retail`** Site is selected in the screenshot below.

    ![2019-07-26_12-20-06](assets/2019-07-26_12-20-06.png)

 1. Near the upper-left corner of the page, select **[!UICONTROL Create]**.
-1. On the **[!UICONTROL General]** page (1/3 pages) of the **[!UICONTROL Create Experience Platform Launch Configuration]** window, fill in the following fields:
+1. On the **[!UICONTROL General]** page (1/3 pages) of the **[!UICONTROL Create Experience Platform Tags Configuration]** window, fill in the following fields:

     * **[!UICONTROL Title]** - Enter a descriptive configuration title.
-For example, `We.Retail Launch cloud configuration`.
+For example, `We.Retail Tags cloud configuration`.

     * **[!UICONTROL Associated Adobe IMS Configuration]** - Select the IMS configuration that you created earlier in [Configure Experience Manager IMS](#configuring-aem-ims).

     * **[!UICONTROL Company]** - From the **[!UICONTROL Company]** drop-down list, select your Experience Cloud company.
 The list populates automatically.

-    * **[!UICONTROL Property]** - From the Property drop-down list, select your Experience Platform Launch property that you created previously.
+    * **[!UICONTROL Property]** - From the Property drop-down list, select your Experience Platform Tags property that you created previously.
 The list populates automatically.

    After completing all the fields, your **[!UICONTROL General]** page will look similar to the following:

    ![image2019-7-15_14-34-23](assets/image2019-7-15_14-34-23.png)

 1. Near the upper-left corner, select **[!UICONTROL Next]**.
-1. On the **[!UICONTROL Staging]** page (2/3 pages) of the **[!UICONTROL Create Experience Platform Launch Configuration]** window, fill in the following field:
+1. On the **[!UICONTROL Staging]** page (2/3 pages) of the **[!UICONTROL Create Experience Platform Tags Configuration]** window, fill in the following field:

-   In the **[!UICONTROL Library URI]** field, check the location of the staging version of your Experience Platform Launch library.
+   In the **[!UICONTROL Library URI]** (Uniform Resource Identifier) field, check the location of the staging version of your Experience Platform Tags library.
 Experience Manager populates this field automatically.

-   For explanation purposes only, this step uses Experience Platform Launch libraries that are deployed to Adobe CDN.
+   For explanation purposes only, this step uses Experience Platform Tags libraries that are deployed to Adobe CDN.

    >[!NOTE]
    >